-(ii) Leases previously classified as finance leases under IAS 17 c) Impact on Financial Statements
+(ii) Leases previously classified as finance leases under IAS 17 c) Impact on Financial Statements i.
+Amounts recognised in the statement of comprehensive income

 The Group does not have any finance leases as a lessee under IAS 17 or IFRS 16.